-The opportunity to go on educational trips to London and attend revision seminars.
+Opportunity to assist with or run Psychology Club.
+Opportunity to go on educational trips to London and attend revision seminars.

 Sociology offers students the opportunity to develop the essential knowledge and understanding of central aspects of sociological thought and methods.
 We examine various aspects of life in contemporary Britain, past and present.
 We examine the education system, family life, the media, and crime and deviance.
 Sociology is particularly concerned with the study of social life, offering different explanations and evidence for what affects our social behaviour.
 Students will be encouraged to understand the significance of a person's actions and the rules that impact on individuals and how society interacts with each other.